 Dragon Bridge In Da Nang

 Many travelers to Vietnam skip Da Nang because there is so to see in this stunning country.
 For me, Da Nang is one of Vietnam’s unknown gems.
-Not only is the city so bright and colorful at night, it’s also home to a fire-breathing dragon.
+Not only is the city so bright and colorful at night, but it’s also home to a fire-breathing dragon.
 Literally.

 In the heart of Da Nang sits the Dragon Bridge.
 With six lanes of traffic spanning 666 meters, it would be just another metal structure covering the Han River running through Da Nang, if it wasn’t for the giant steel dragon on top.